Prism: The new mental health service in your GP surgery from August 2017

 Hearing Help Sessions

 Cambridgeshire Hearing Help have quarterly drop-in sessions at the Surgery, where patients can visit to have hearing aids serviced and batteries replaced.
 No appointment is necessary, just visit the Surgery from 2pm until 4pm.
-The remaining Clinic date for 2017 is Tuesday 24th October 2017.
+Clinic dates for 2018 are: Tuesday 23 January, Tuesday 24 April, Tuesday 24 July and Tuesday 23 October.

 Physio Direct Cambridgeshire